Planning Your Course

 Step 3 – Plan the Content and Learning Activities

 What happens in a face to face class?
 Do you lecture?
 Have group discussions?
 Take field trips?
 How will you accomplish these same goals in an online course and engage the learner?
 And how will you inject your unique personality and experiences into your online course?
 Think about ways that the online course can provide students with your insights about the topic – something that is just naturally there in your face to face courses.

-- Variety of content tools - Blackboard content overview - pdf
+- Variety of content tools - maybe link to Canvas guides?

 Step 4 – Plan the Assessments